Nursing process: Evaluating phase

 The nurse evaluates the progress toward the goals/outcomes identified in the previous phases.
 If progress towards the goal is slow, or if regression has occurred, the nurse must change the plan of care accordingly.
 Conversely, if the goal has been achieved then the care can cease.
 New problems may be identified at this stage, and thus the process will start all over again.

 Characteristics

 The nursing process is a cyclical and ongoing process that can end at any stage if the problem is solved.
 The nursing process exists for every problem that the individual/family/community has.
 The nursing process not only focuses on ways to improve physical needs, but also on social and emotional needs as well.

 The entire process is recorded or documented in order to inform all members of the health care team.

-Variations and documentation

-The PIE method is a system for documenting actions, especially in the field of nursing.
-The name comes from the acronym PIE, meaning Problem, Intervention, Evaluation.